Ed Lynskey

 His numerous poems have appeared in such venues as The Atlantic Monthly, American Poetry Review, and Chicago Review.
 He won the 1993 Denny C. Plattner Appalachian Heritage Award in Poetry from Berea College, Kentucky.
-His work has been anthologized by St. Martin’s Press, University of Virginia Press, Kent State University Press, and Storyline Press.
+His work has been anthologized by St. Martin’s Press, University of Virginia Press, and Kent State University Press.

 His poem "April Sashays in Lime Heels" received an Honorable Mention in The Year's Best Fantasy and Horror 2007: 20th Annual Collection, Ellen Datlow, editor.
-His stories were cited in Hardcore Hardboiled, Todd Robinson, Otto Penzler, editors, Kensington Publishing Group, 2008 and Sex, Thugs, Rock & Roll, Todd Robinson, editor, Kensington Publishing Group, 2009.
+His stories were cited in Hardcore Hardboiled, Todd Robinson and Otto Penzler, editors, Kensington Publishing Group, 2008 and Sex, Thugs, Rock & Roll, Todd Robinson, editor, Kensington Publishing Group, 2009.